RSC Logo

 • Literature review: Affect recognition using various sensor modalities.

-• Integrate and evaluate affective state recognition solutions with the RSC.
+• Integrate and evaluate affective state recognition solutions with the RSC hardware.

 • Explore IoT home automation frameworks with social robots.